YaleSTC/yalestc.github.io/apply.md

 * `SaraHamiltonCoverLetter.pdf`
 * `SaraHamiltonSampleCodeFiles.zip` (or a github link)

 Additional Materials should be emailed to `upload.Applica.uyay2mdeik@u.box.com`.
-This will upload the files to a Box folder.
-You should receive a confirmation email.
+This will upload the files to a Box folder that we have access to.
+You should receive a confirmation email minutes after sending it.

 After we review your written application we may schedule an interview with you.
 Decisions will be made some time after that.